 How to Apply

-The ONLY requirements for making application to the Boilermakers National Apprenticeship Program are that you be at least 18 years of age and have a high school education, a successful applicant must provide documentation in the form of a copy of his/her high school diploma or G.E.D. (or DD214 if the applicant is a veteran).
+The ONLY requirements for applying to the Boilermakers National Apprenticeship Program are that you be at least 18 years of age and have a high school education.
+All applicants must provide documentation in the form of a copy of their high school diploma or GED (or DD214 if the applicant is a veteran).

 Applications are available online for all Boilermaker Local Lodges in the Southeastern Apprenticeship Area and are accepted year-round.

-An applicant must select the Local Lodge he or she is applying to on the application and be added to the applicant registry.
+- An applicant must select the Local Lodge they are applying to on their application.

 - Before completing the application, applicants are required to read the Apprenticeship Standards and understand the basic qualifications and documents needed to complete the application.

-- The application must be submitted with proof of education to be considered.
+- All applications must be submitted with proof of education to be processed.